Myths about coconut oil

 However, there are benefits!

-While the American Heart Association says coconut oil is bad for consumption, it can still be used as a moisturizer for your skin and hair.
+While the American Heart Association says coconut oil is not ideal for heart health, it can still be used as a moisturizer for your skin and hair.
 Coconut oil has been linked to curing dry or flakey skin and excessive hair loss.
 You can learn more here.